 At the end of the class, I approached the teacher and shared what had happened.
 What she said next has remained with me for years:

-“We must be at our most mindful during transitions.”
+“We must be the most mindful during transitions.”

 I don’t know about you, but I often get myself in the most amount of trouble when I do things quickly out of trying to keep pace with the rest of the world (or what I perceive as the rest of the world).
 It’s the easiest time for me to self-abandon, and the best safeguard I have found in 15 years against this is to deeply ground into my body and slow everything the heck down.